 We created School16 because we believe that there's a better way to prepare you for the new economy.
-We teach you how to rapidly develop soft and hard skills that can translate into jobs that are currently in high demand.
-This is what our network is uniquely world-class at and this is why we exist.
+Through our live, online courses we teach you how to rapidly develop soft and hard skills that can translate into jobs that are currently in high demand.

 Learn industry skills directly from experts working in tech roles like marketing, product, sales, operations, and more.